spolti/kserve/migration-helper/README.md

 └── ROLLBACK_INSTRUCTIONS.md   # Detailed rollback procedures
 ```

-#### Phase 3: Destructive Migration
+#### Phase 3: Enhanced Destructive Migration Process
+The migration follows a carefully orchestrated sequence to prevent resource loss:

-1. **Backup original resources**: All existing resources are saved to the backup directory
+1. **Comprehensive backup creation**: All ModelMesh resources are backed up before any changes
-2. **Delete ModelMesh resources**: Original InferenceServices and associated resources are removed
-3. **Update namespace labels**: `modelmesh-enabled=true` is changed to `modelmesh-enabled=false`
+2. **Update namespace labels**: `modelmesh-enabled=true` is changed to `modelmesh-enabled=false`
+3. **Individual resource migration** (per InferenceService):
+   - **Authentication resource backup**: ServiceAccounts, Roles, RoleBindings, and service account tokens are backed up *before* any changes
-4. **Create KServe Raw resources**: New ServingRuntimes, InferenceServices, and authentication resources are created
+   - **Create new ServingRuntime**: KServe Raw ServingRuntime is created first
+   - **Create new InferenceService**: Transformed for Raw deployment with preserved settings
+   - **Create new authentication resources**: ServiceAccounts, Roles, RoleBindings, and tokens for KServe Raw
+   - **Delete old ServingRuntime**: Original ModelMesh ServingRuntime is deleted *only after* all new resources are stable
-5. **Migrate secrets**: Storage and authentication secrets are transformed for KServe Raw compatibility
+4. **Storage secret migration**: Storage secrets are cloned and transformed for KServe compatibility
+5. **Verification**: Each resource is verified after creation before proceeding

 ### Safety Features and Backup Strategy